mylearningpath/fend-neighborhood-voices/README.md

 ## About

-As part Udacity's Front-end Nanodegree program, the main goal of the project is to build an interactive map that shows markers related to third party content from an API.
+As part Udacity's Front-end Nanodegree program, the goal of the project is to build an interactive map that shows markers related to third party content from an API.

 The map shows a list of locations on Rio de Janeiro that marke the location of some audio interviews of Polissonorum, an app I previous worked.